isomerpages/pris-test/_join-us/Scholarships/Home Affairs Uniformed Services Scholarships.md

 ---
 ![](/images/Recruitment/scholarship-officer.png)

-Click to view the various scholarship opportunities in Singapore Prison Service:
+Click to view the various scholarship opportunities at Singapore Prison Service:

 | |  |
 | -------- | -------- |